Zwemvest/QuestForTheFrozenFlame/docs/Backstory/Organizations/Moose-House.md

 ---
 Tag: Organization
+alias: Moose House
 ---
 # Moose House
-One of the [[House]]s of the [[Broken-Tusk]] tribe.
-House members spend most of their time with one another, sharing duties, forming friend groups, and occupying the same communal sleeping tent.
-Houses are typically represented by animals who individually embody courage, cleverness, and resilience.
-Broken Tusks typically identify themselves with just one of the animals represented in their house, and their personal effects often feature that animal.
+One of the [[House]]s of the [[Broken-Tusk]] tribe. [[House]] members spend most of their time with one another, sharing duties, forming friend groups, and occupying the same communal sleeping tent. [[House]]s are typically represented by animals who individually embody courage, cleverness, and resilience. [[Broken-Tusk]] typically identify themselves with just one of the animals represented in their [[house]], and their personal effects often feature that animal.

 Headed by [[Nakta-the-Healer]].